Landlords / Guide

 Rent your apartment safely: security deposit, various guarantors, insurance

 In addition, you can ask your tenant to provide a guarantor.
-A guarantor is a person or a legal entity (bank) who agrees to pay the rents, charges and rental repairs owed by the lessee in the event of default.
+A guarantor is a person or a legal entity (bank) who agrees to pay the rent, charges, and rental repairs owed by the lessee in the event of default.
 An act of garantee may set a maximum amount for which the guarantor agrees to pay all of your tenant's potential debts.

-Namely: The guarantor (s) must provide proof of identity and income in the same way as the tenant.
+Namely: The guarantor (s) must provide proof of identity and income like the tenant.

 In case the tenant can not present a guarantor (person), you have the option to request a bank guarantee (legal entity).